Felteng/f1-town-square/README.md

     - No errors returned upon validation.

     - 4 warnings are shown.
-2 in regards to the use of the vendor extended pseudo-elements:
+2 in regard to the use of the vendor extended pseudo-elements:
         ```css
         ::-webkit-scrollbar ::-webkit-scrollbar-thumb
         ```

-        - These are used to allow browsers utilising the legacy scrollbar styling to also work.
+        - These are used to allow browsers utilizing the legacy scrollbar styling to also work.

-    - 1 in regards to a vendor extension:
+    - 1 in regard to a vendor extension:
         ```css
         -moz-osx-font-smoothing
         ```
         - Part of the hover.css usage.

-    - 1 in regards to imports not being validated.
+    - 1 in regard to imports not being validated.

         - Google fonts.
         <details>